What is hearing screening?

 What is expanded hearing screening?

 Expanded hearing screening involves hearing screening plus a blood spot screen for hearing loss risk factors.
 The main risk factors are congenital cytomegalovirus (cCMV) infection and inherited predispositions to hearing loss.
 Children with these risk factors may be deaf at birth or may develop hearing loss early in life.
 Starting in Spring 2018, parents will be offered the opportunity through expanded hearing screening to have their baby screened for cCMV.
+The blood spot screen for cCMV will only be performed with consent when there has been an Infant Hearing Program recommendation that the baby see an audiologist for a hearing assessment.

 What are the potential benefits of expanded hearing screening?